andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

 Property descriptors are not directly relevant to prototypal inheritance, but are part of the `Object.create` interface.

-> `Object.defineProperty()` in JavaScript allows for the precise control of an object's property.
+> `Object.defineProperty(object, properyDescriptor)` in JavaScript allows for the precise control of an object's property.
 Unlike normal property addition, it permits customization of whether the property can be changed, enumerated, or deleted.
 By default, properties added this way are not writable, enumerable, or configurable, and the method doesn't invoke setters, even if the property already exists, due to its use of the [[DefineOwnProperty]] internal method instead of [[Set]].

 See examples at
 [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#examples).